fyrox-book/fyrox-book.github.io/src/fyrox/animation/anim_editor.md

 9. `Loop Animation` - enables or disables looping of a currently selected animation.
 10. `Enable Animation` - enables or disables a currently selected animation.
 11. `Animation Speed` - sets a new playback speed of a currently selected animation.
 12. `Time Slice` - a time range (in seconds) which defines start and end time of a currently selected animation.
+The range is highlighted in the curve editor.
 13. `Root Motion` - open root motion settings.
 See [Root Motion](#root-motion) section for more info.
 14. `Preview Switch` - enables or disables animation preview.
 See [`Preview Mode`](#preview-mode) section for more info.
 15. `Play/Pause` - plays or pauses a currently selected animation (allowed only in the preview mode).